-The dataset must be provided to the Model as a CSV file that consists of two columns: <label>
+The dataset must be provided to the Model as a zip file that contains a CSV that consists of two columns: <label>

 To gather the data that you need for your dataset, filter for the relevant Issues using the drop-downs in the ‘Download Data from within Helpshift’ section of the ‘Prepare data’ page within Predict, then click the ‘Download’ button.

 This will provide you with a file containing all of the user’s first messages in column B, with an empty ‘label’ Column A. Add the Labels that you have planned according to your workflow.